 FHA home loans: Features, benefits and eligibility

 Government loans are a wonderful option for borrowers in need of a more expansive credit box, but they also feature a number of benefits for other consumers.
 Take a closer look at the FHA home loan, backed by the U.S. Federal Housing Administration and managed by the U.S. Department of Housing and Urban Development (HUD).
-This increasingly popular mortgage requires a lower credit score to qualify, and gives you the option to put as little as 3.5% down.
+This increasingly popular mortgage requires a lower credit score to qualify and gives you the option to put as little as 3.5% down.

 It’s always best to consult with a mortgage expert when deciding if an FHA loan is right for you and your life situation.
 In the meantime, prepare for that all-important conversation by using the FHA mortgage breakdown below.

 FHA loans have no geographical or income restrictions like USDA loans, nor do they require military service like VA loans.
-Among government loans, FHA mortgages are especially appealing because more borrowers can apply!
+Among government loans, then, FHA mortgages are especially appealing because more borrowers can apply!

 As with conventional mortgages, lenders need to see a minimum credit score to validate FHA loan approval.
-FHA loans offer a higher chance of approval, however, because they allow borrowers with lower credit scores to become homeowners.
-For conventional loans, lenders typically look for a credit score of 620 or above.² Most FHA-approved lenders look for a score of 580 or more to qualify for the 3.5% down payment.ᶟ
+FHA loans offer more forgiving credit qualifying requirements and therefore they allow more borrowers, including those with lower credit scores to become homeowners.

-One of the best aspects of FHA loans is the low interest rates that lenders offer, often very competitive with conventional mortgage rates.
-FHA products can take the form of fixed rate and adjustable rate mortgages (ARMs).
-With a 3.5% down-payment option, low rates and product flexibility, FHA home loans are incredibly attractive to those who qualify.
+FHA interest rates are often very competitive with conventional mortgage rates.
+FHA products can take the form of a fixed rate and the FHA conforming loan limit is set at 65% of the national conforming limit of $726,200.
+With a 3.5% down-payment option, low rates and credit qualifying flexibility, FHA home loans are incredibly attractive to those who qualify.